mm-254/EEG-Signal-processing-/README.md

 # EEG-Signal-processing-
-EEG Signal preprocessing and PCA in Matlab.
+EEG Signal preprocessing and classification in Matlab.

 This code was developed to analyse the ability of EEG signals in discriminating between surface textures silk, suede, and sandpaper during grasp and lift tasks
 Data used in this code is data produced by Luciw et.al.(https://www.nature.com/articles/sdata201447#Sec22).
 A function WEEG_GetEventsInHS() is provided by the authors and used in this code.